howardroark/pollinate/README.md

 installed using [Salt](http://www.saltstack.com/).

 In that `Flower` you have a few files where details need to be filled in and a couple files that you want to move around.
-It is likely that the README.md file would provide context that is no longer needed after parsing.
-You build yourself a simple service that converts a form into a JSON object and offers it up via a unique hash.
+It is likely that the original README.md file would provide context that is no longer needed after parsing, so you would want that gone.
+Some wonderful person builds a simple service that offers a lovely UI that converts options into a JSON object and offers it up via a unique hash.

 ```
 $ pollinate codingcoop/meanstack https://details.io/1bdDlXc